wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/lab-4-bing-search-event.md

 1. Select **Review + create**.
 1. Select **Create**.
 1. Wait for deployment to complete, then click **Go to resource**.
+1. Click on the resource you just created.
 1. Select **Overview** from the side-bar menu.
 1. Select the **Go to Azure AI Foundry Portal** button.
 <!-- 1.
 Select **Sign in** and enter your Azure account credentials. -->